 The Wisconsin Department of Health Services' Division of Mental Health and Substance Abuse Services has programs to serve those who are dealing with substance use issues that continue to maintain a continuum of prevention and treatment services.
 Wisconsin's prevention services include the Alliance for Wisconsin Youth Regional Prevention Centers, the Brighter Futures Initiative (comprehensive prevention and early intervention programming), Parents Who Host Lose the Most (evidence-based environmental efforts), and over \$5 million in Substance Abuse Prevention and Treatment Block Grants.
-In addition to State funds, Wisconsin relies heavily upon Substance Abuse Prevention Areatment Block Grants and federal grants, such as the Access to Recovery, the Strategic Prevention Framework - State Incentive Grant, Brief Intervention and treatment Block Grant Application noted that the access to behavioral health services is limited in Wisconsin's rural areas where the demand for treatment exceeds availability of services.
+In addition to State funds, Wisconsin relies heavily upon Substance Abuse Prevention and Treatment Block Grants and federal grants, such as the Access to Recovery, the Strategic Prevention Framework - State Incentive Grant, Brief Intervention and Referral to Treatment.
+Despite these resources, The Wisconsin Substance Abuse Prevention and treatment Block Grant Application noted that the access to behavioral health services is limited in Wisconsin's rural areas where the demand for treatment exceeds availability of services.
 In addition to adult care, the Department of Health Services funds the "Anchorage program" which provides care for adolescents.